 Lean on us

 Rosehill Cemetery is located on the North Side of Chicago, in the North Ravenswood neighborhood, which is a short distance from Lake Michigan.
 We are easily accessible via I-94, I-90 and Route 14.
 For those traveling by air, we are a short drive from Chicago-Midway Airport and Chicago O’Hare.
-We invite you to stop by to meet our friendly associates and take a walking tour of our cemetery property.
+We invite you to stop by to meet our friendly associates and take a walking tour of our property

 We are proud to be a member of the Dignity Memorial® network of funeral, cremation and cemetery providers.
-When you choose Rosehill Cemetery, you get not only the compassionate care you expect from a locally operated establishment, but also the value you deserve from the largest network of cemetery providers in North America.
+When you choose us, you get not only the compassionate care you expect from a locally operated establishment, but also the value you deserve from the largest network of cemetery providers in North America.

 An architectural gem: the Rosehill Cemetery Gatehouse

 An architectural wonder, the Rosehill Cemetery Gatehouse dates back to 1864 and was designed by famed architect William Boyington, who also designed the Chicago Water Tower, one of the city’s most recognizable historical landmarks.
-In 1975, the castle Castellated Gothic arched entryway became a National Registered Historic Site.
+In 1975, the castle-like, Castellated Gothic arched entryway became a National Registered Historic Site.
 Unfortunately, many of the buildings designed by Boyington were destroyed in the Great Chicago Fire of 1871 and the Gatehouse is one of the few Boyington pre-fire buildings that remain.
 The exterior of the Gatehouse is made of Joliet limestone block and stands out for its 3-story bell tower, turrets, battlements and Castellated Gothic lancet windows.
 It is a truly magnificent structure reminiscent of a medieval castle.

-A cemetery for Civil War soldiers
+A final resting place for Civil War soldiers

 Rosehill Cemetery is known for the many Civil War soldiers who are buried here.
 For history buffs, it is truly a one-of-a-kind experience.

-The Civil War section of the cemetery sits near the entrance and pays tribute to the lives lost in this historic American war.
+The Civil War section of the property sits near the entrance and pays tribute to the lives lost in this historic American war.
 Each of the burial sites is marked with the same marker and is a solemn reminder of our nation’s history.
 We offer a walking tour with a map of where Civil War soldiers are buried.
 Additionally, there are 3 services held every Memorial Day to commemorate these individuals, along with all of our war veterans.

 Many notable Chicagoans, including a former vice president, many mayors, several governors, the founder of Sears and the founder of Montgomery Ward, are buried at Rosehill Cemetery.
 We offer a walking tour that includes a detailed map of the Chicago notables buried here.
 Of course, you don’t have to be a politician or start a department store to be interred in Rosehill—we welcome families of all backgrounds, cultures and religions.